-Keynote Speakers_2023
+Keynote Speakers

 Speech Information

-Prof. Bob Fox
+Prof. Emeritus Bob Fox

 Biography: Emeritus Professor Bob Fox.
-Former Professor Curriculum, Office of the Pro Vice-Chancellor Education and Student Experience at UNSW Sydney (2013-present) and Professor of Innovation in Higher Education, School of Education at UNSW (2013-2019).
+Former Professor Curriculum, Office of the Pro Vice-Chancellor Education and Student Experience at UNSW Sydney (2013-2020) and Professor of Innovation in Higher Education, School of Education at UNSW (2013-2019).
 Awarded University Teaching Fellow, The University of Hong Kong (HKU).
-Professor (Hon) Faculty of Education, HKU (2013-2019).
+Professor (Hon) Faculty of Education, HKU (2013-2018).
 2000-2013 Associate Professor and Deputy Director, Centre for IT in Education and A/Dean (Learning Environments), Faculty of Education HKU, with one year as Professor and A/Director, Centre for Learning Enhancement and Research at Chinese University.
 Professor Fox was A/Director, Centre for Advancement of Education at Curtin University, Perth for 13 years; a senior lecturer in vocational training for four and a further education lecturer for two years.
 His doctoral studies focussed on teaching with and through technology.
 He has published around 150 papers on innovation, change and learning environments in higher education.
 His research focuses on learning, teaching and technological practice and change in higher education; blended, online and mobile learning; change and e-leadership.

 Speech Information

-Speaker: Prof. Bob Fox
+Speaker: Prof. Emeritus Bob Fox

 Affiliations: University of New South Wales Sydney, Australia